plinscho/ft_linear_regresion/README.md

 Introducing concepts like linear regresion and gradient descent, we can calculate optimal price and train a model with the data.

-We need to find "funci", this will be our function:
+We need to find "y", this will be our function:

     y = t0 + t1 * x